(480) 680-7432

 Charges of domestic abuse/domestic violence are aggressively prosecuted.
 Even if a victim of domestic abuse or domestic violence decides they do not wish to press charges, the case will not be dismissed.
 Only the Prosecuting Attorney has the authority to drop charges once they are filed.
 The victim in a domestic abuse case is considered to be a witness for the state and does not have the authority to drop the charges.
 Even if the victim refuses to testify against the defendant, the state will, in many cases, move forward and prosecute the case.
 If a prosecutor chooses not to file charges, the victim is notified of the decision.

-If you stand accused of assault/battery or domestic violence in Phoenix or anywhere else in Arizona, call The Schill Law Group at (480) 485-0748 to schedule your free consultation with a domestic violence attorney in Phoenix regarding your case and to learn more about our flat fee agreement.
+If you stand accused of assault/battery or domestic violence in Phoenix or anywhere else in Arizona, call The Schill Law Group at (480) 485-0748 to schedule your free consultation with a domestic violence attorney in Phoenix regarding your case and to learn more about our fee agreement.
 At The Schill Law Group, we have the legal knowledge to build a strong case for you with over 100 years combined experience.
 Our clients trust us and often refer our firm to their friends and loved ones.

 John Schill